 Identifying high-risk medication and targeting interventions

-The goal of the INTERPOLAR Use Case is to use an algorithm to identify hospitalised patients who are at high risk of clinically relevant medication problems that can be influenced.
-This allows ward pharmacists to focus on those patients who will benefit most from their assessment.
-This can speed up routine care processes and improve medication safety.
-An IT-supported risk score will be developed to determine the risk for all admitted patients.
-Accompanying studies should show that IT-based risk assessment significantly reduces the number of adverse drug events.
+The INTERPOLAR use case aims to use an algorithm to identify hospital patients who are at high risk of clinically relevant and manageable medication problems .
+This allows hospital pharmacists to focus on the patients who will benefit most from their assessment.
+Expertly selected risk triggers help hospital pharmacists identify patients at high risk for medication problems.
+This can speed up risk assessment in routine care and focus medication analysis on at-risk patients.
+Accompanying studies are expected to show that IT-assisted risk assessment significantly reduces the number of medication errors.

 The project consists of four phases.
-First, the technical requirements for consolidating, analysing, and evaluating patient and medication data will be established at each participating data integration centre.
+First, the technical requirements for consolidating, analyzing and evaluating patient and medication data will be established at each participating Data Integration Center.
 Then, two intervention studies will be conducted at the participating sites.
 The final phase will investigate whether the INTERPOLAR setup can be used outside a traditional trial setting with similar effects on drug safety.
-Finally, the collected data will be used to improve the algorithms and develop multivariate and longitudinal prediction models.
+Finally, the longitudinal data collected will be used to improve algorithms, develop multivariate prediction models and identify cause-and-effect relationships for adverse drug reactions.

 Improving drug safety through data analysis